 - In plea negotiations, a prosecutor will consider the effect of the criminal offense on the victim, your criminal history and the seriousness of the crime.

-In diversion, you enter into a contract to comply with certain conditions and agree to be supervised by a probation officer for a period of time, usually one year.
+Diversion is a contract between you and the prosecutor, whereby you agree to comply with certain conditions and agree to be supervised by a probation officer for a period of time, usually one year.
 Other conditions may include attending classes, counseling, restitution or a no-contact order with the victim(s).

 - By agreeing to the conditions of diversion, you give up the right to a speedy trial, the right to confront witnesses and the right to present evidence.

-- Any evaluation, education or treatment programs required as a part of the agreement will be at your own expense; some may be included in the diversion fee.
+- Any evaluation, education or treatment programs required as a part of the agreement will be at your own expense.

 - You will not be allowed to consume alcohol or drugs while on diversion and will be required to submit to random testing.